shopware5/devdocs/source/blog/_posts/2018-07-25-switching-to-composer-installation.md

 ### Merge classic and composer installation

-The command creates a new directory composer-installation witch contains all needed files for our composer installation.
+The command creates a new directory composer-installation wich contains all needed files for our composer installation.
 After that we have to move some files and directories stored in the new directory a level up with this commands:
 ```bash
 mv composer-installation/{app,bin,Plugins,vendor,composer.json,shopware.php} ./
 mv composer-installation/.env.example ./.env
 ```

 The directories `custom`, `files`, `media`, `themes`, `var` and `web` are equal with the composer installation so we can still use them and don't lose our files, plugins and themes.
-If you have Plugins in `engine/Shopware/Plugins/Community` or `engine/Shopware/Plugins/Local` they must be moved to ```./Plugins```!
+If you have plugins in `engine/Shopware/Plugins/Community` or `engine/Shopware/Plugins/Local` they must be moved to ```./Plugins```!

 After that we should reduce the .env file.
 Please use your database credentials from your `config.php`.
 If you have further config settings there move them to `app/config/config.php` and delete the `config.php` afterwards.
 The `.env` file should look like the following: